Quitting Drinking: Are You Ready?

 Change is not always bad!

 All of these are legitimate issues, and the reality is that your way of life will probably seem a lot different than it did when you were drinking.
-Nevertheless, different is not always a negative thing.
+Nevertheless, being different is not always a negative thing.

 Here are just a couple of the beneficial transformations you’ll probably encounter when you choose to live a sober lifestyle.